iTwin/bis-schemas/README.md

 #### Addition/modifications to existing domain Schema

-The addition of the new BIS Schemas will be at the discretion of the own of the domain directory it is to be added.
+The addition of the new BIS Schemas will be at the discretion of the owner of the domain group directory to which it is to be added.
 The BIS Schema must follow the [directory structure](#directory-structure) of this repository to be added.

 #### Add a new domain

-Given that all pull requests outside of a domain directory require a repository owner to review, they are required to review any new domains added.
+Given that all pull requests outside of a domain group directory require a repository owner to review, they are required to review any new domains added.
 The domain must follow the directory structure, and then identify a person who is designated as the domain owner(s), who will handle all future pull requests.

 ### Managing permissions to BIS Schema